Valeri Nichushkin Game Preview: Avalanche vs. Coyotes

 Nichushkin Season Stats Insights

-- Nichushkin has a point in 22 games this year (out of 31), including multiple points nine times.
+- Nichushkin has a point in 23 games this season (out of 32), including multiple points nine times.

-- Nichushkin has an assist in 13 of 31 games played this season, including multiple assists three times.
+- In 13 of 32 games this season, Nichushkin has registered an assist, and in three of those matches recorded two or more.

-- The implied probability is 37.7% that Nichushkin goes over his points prop total based on the odds.
+- Nichushkin has an implied probability of 36.4% to go over his point total based on the odds.

 Sign up for Underdog fantasy today.